Are you looking to grow your agency, show off your excellent work, and close deals when dream clients enquire about working with you?

 Collect as much information from them as possible.
 We’ll be using your findings to fill-out the rest of our deck.

-2. ...and personalize your pitch deck using that information
+2. ...and personalise your pitch deck using that information

-You likely already know that personalization is a pretty big deal.
+You likely already know that personalisation is a pretty big deal.

 That’s why you’ll need to gather information on your prospective client before your meeting, and use it in your pitch deck.